Shaguins/2024-For-TEA-Simo-Code-Josh/README.md

 # For-TEA-Simo Code - 2024 Crescendo - SVR & MBR
 See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.
-Source Code: src/main -> java/fc -> robot -> All Java File Inside :)

-## Description
+# Description
-Official 2024 Code for FRC 253
+Official 2024 Code for FRC 253 Boba Bots

 - Auto: PathPlanner Routines with Scoring
 - Tele-Op: Field Centric Swerve Drivetrain with WIP Auto-Align, Amp Scoring Only
 - Endgame: Climb Only

-## Robot Subsystems:
+# Physical Robot Subsystems:
 * MAXSwerveModules - Creates the 4 Swerve Modules - DRIVE
 * Drive Subsystem - Defines the characteristic of our drive type and setups drive type for Auto + Optimization - DRIVE
 * Arm - PIDF Controlled, Relative Encoders, AMP SCORE
 * Hook - PIDF Controlled, Absolute Encoders, AMP SCORE
-* LEDS - State-Check with Arm to select colors, VISUALS
+* LEDs - State-Check with Arm to select colors, VISUALS
-* Eyes - WIP Vision with RoboRIO - VISION
+* Vision - WIP Vision with RoboRIO - VISION

-##  Functionality
+#  Functionality
 * Autonomous (15 secs) - Autonomous Routine chosen by Drive Team for Scoring and Movement Score Bonuses.
    1. All Routine Paths/Auto loaded from PathPlanner into Deploy Folder
    2. Routines are defined inside of our Auto.java file and handled/timed by a Sequential Command Group for Movement + Scoring